 There are certain things in life that are best left to the professionals (dyeing your hair blonde, performing open heart surgery—you get the idea.)
 But basic car maintenance isn’t one of them.
-Each month, mental_floss and GEICO team up to walk you through an essential auto-related task, helping you become that much more accomplished (and not to mention, more financially responsible) in the process.
+Each month, we walk you through an essential auto-related task, helping you become that much more accomplished (and not to mention, more financially responsible) in the process.
 December’s lesson?
 Removing a minor scratch on your car.

 The Task: Taking care of a shallow scratch on your vehicle’s exterior.